hbowie/psrenamer/readme.md

 Introduction
 ------------

-PSRenamer is a [PowerSurge Publishing](http://www.powersurgepub.com) application that will rename a group of files in a consistent manner.
+PSRenamer is a [PowerSurge Publishing](http://www.powersurgepub.com) application with a graphical user interface that will easily rename a group of files for you.
+You can change file extensions, or any part of the file name.
+You can also assign a series of sequentially numbered file names, or replace certain characters with others.
+Preview and Undo functions are available.
+The files to be renamed must all reside in the top level of an existing folder.

 Documentation
 -------------